A Broken Ankle

 - non-elective eye surgeries, such as cataracts

 There is much more that is covered, including partial coverage of physiotherapy sessions and certain dental procedures.
-Not everything on the spectrum of potential health and wellness needs are covered under OHIP, but it is quite comprehensive.
+Not everything on the spectrum of potential health and wellness needs is covered under OHIP, but it is quite comprehensive.

 Who is Covered Under Canada's Universal Health Care System?